6 tried and tested content ideation tips for your website

 Here are just a few ways you can do it:

-• Expand wordcount: Many SEO wordcount studies suggest that blogs lower than 1,500 words struggle to rank (again, topic-dependent).
+- Expand wordcount: Many SEO wordcount studies suggest that blogs lower than 1,500 words struggle to rank (again, topic-dependent).
 If you have content that could be more comprehensive and compelling, revisit it.
 Struggling to figure out which blogs need extra attention?
 Evaluate the word count on similar ranking pieces.
-If competitors are producing guides of 4,000 words, chances are you should mimic this approach.
+If competitors are producing guides of 4,000 words, you should mimic this approach until you’ve covered everything you can on the topic.

-• Best practice optimisation: Optimising content can sometimes be as simple as sprinkling in a few extra keywords in the headings and body text.
+- Best practice optimisation: Optimising content can sometimes be as simple as sprinkling in a few extra keywords in the headings and body text.
 Content best practices are always changing, so it’s important to stay ahead of them.
 If you notice any previous stellar rankings starting to fall off a cliff, it could be that your content no longer follows best practices.
-It could be that keyword usage was originally too ‘spammy’, so you can go back and amend the piece.
+Perhaps the keyword usage was originally too ‘spammy’, so you can go back and amend the piece.

 We love this handy optimisation checklist by Jake Ward on Linkedin: